How it works

 Don’t forget, while interesting debate is encouraged, it’s important that you follow the FutureLearn Code of Conduct and are respectful of your fellow learners.

 If you want to keep track of another learner’s comments easily, click the Follow button next to their name (on their profile page).
-We recommend that you follow the Lead Educator, Host and Co-Facilitators on this course, and if you are completing this course in Spanish, French, or Arabic then you can follow the translator and see all comments made in your language.
+We recommend that you follow the Lead Educator, Host and Co-Facilitators on this course.

 You can click to sort the comments on a step to only see:

 You might like to read these tips and tools for social learning, to help you get the most from FutureLearn’s features.